💜 MINT Chinese Film Festival 2026: Call for Entries 💚

 7. Festival Laurel

-After a film is shortlisted and/or awarded, the festival will provide a corresponding laurel.
+After a film is selected and/or awarded, the festival will provide a corresponding laurel.
 The film must incorporate the laurel in all formal copies and subsequent promotional materials.
 Modifying the laurel is strictly prohibited.

 Overall Rating